IT Due Diligence - the analysis of IT before M&A deals

 In addition to potential deal breakers in the IT sector, we naturally also focus our attention on other problem areas during vendor due diligence.

 For example, we can identify potential dealbreakers such as serious legal risks arising from contracts, patent disputes or the expiry of intellectual property rights, as well as financial risks associated with specific projects.
 By knowing about such weak points at an early stage, you can often eliminate potential dealbreakers before things get serious.

 The GAMBIT vendor due diligence addresses potential weaknesses as well as the company's own potential with regard to the company acquisition.
 Special attention is paid to possible deal breakers.
 Furthermore, a vendor due diligence contributes to a smooth Day 1 process.

 - Detailed elaboration of own strengths

-- Investigation and elimination of deal breakers and legal gaps
+- Investigation and elimination of deal breakers and legal loopholes

-- Overall IT analysis for passing on to potential interested parties
+- Overall IT analysis to be passed on to potential interested parties

-- Risk assessment to strengthen position in purchase price negotiations
+- Risk assessment to strengthen the position in purchase price negotiations

 - Smooth Day 1

 Thomas Pasquale, Managing PartnerDo you have any questions?
-I will be glad to help you.
+I am happy to help.